tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6c-comparing_references-self_signed.md

 ### Best Process (Overview)

+This high-level process can work for both self-signed certificates and for those from Let's Encrypt.

 The best process is:

+1. Generate the certificate.

-1. Copy current apache config file, eg.
+2. Copy current apache config file, eg.

 ```
 cp 050-seeourminds.com.conf 051-seeourminds.com-ssl.conf
 ```

-2. Add the lines mentioned above to that file.
+3. Add the lines mentioned below to that file.

-3. Update the original file (`050-seeourminds.com.conf`) to redirect to https.
+4. Update the original file (e.g., `050-seeourminds.com.conf`) to redirect to https.

 See `6a-https-steps.md` for details.

+## About the Rest of This File

 **The rest of this information is pretty much summarized in `6a-https-steps.md` .**

+So there's no pressing need to read the rest of this, we are just saving it for possible future reference....

 ## Options